 As CPU performance hits new and unforeseen heights, processors increasingly spend time waiting on data from hard drives.
 This is what makes storage today's most glaring bottleneck, and overcoming it requires an SSD.
 At the end of the day, the real-world differences between SSDs in a desktop environment aren't altogether large.
 The most noticeable performance increase occurs when you go from a hard disk to just about any solid-state drive.

-With that said, there are measurable attributes separating one SSD from another.
+However, there are measurable attributes separating one SSD from another.
 But you'll need to approach a purchasing decision as the sum of many parts.
 Within individual apps, you'll hardly notice the difference between most SATA 3Gb/s and faster SATA 6Gb/s drives.
 It's the more taxing workloads that make a faster device worth owning.